lcusdtech/imaging_scripts/README.md

-imaging_scripts
+LCUSD Imaging Scripts
 ===============

-Scripts for imaging our macs
+This repository contains scripts used during the imaging process for our mac inventory.
+Some of these have been curated from other github users (with credit).